SHOE RUBBINGS (MONSTERS)

-Written by: Michelle Strawser & Debi London [Michelle is an art educator from Petersburg Elementary in Petersburg, WV and Debi is an elementary art teacher in Pembroke Pines, Florida.]
+Michelle Strawser and Debi London [Michelle is an art educator from Petersburg Elementary in Petersburg, WV and Debi is an elementary art teacher in Pembroke Pines, Florida.]

 Students will make art using the impressions made by the soles of their shoes.

 Using texture, the student will create imaginary monsters.

 - Students will also learn about the African American inventor Jan Earnst Matzeliger